Brain fog? Neurological researchers are probing the metabolic relationship between the brain and the thyroid.

 The scientists found that hypothyroidism appeared to increase the risk of dementia.
 The length of time a person lived with hypothyroidism also seemed to heighten dementia risk.

 When adjusting for age and comorbidities, however, the link between hypothyroidism and the development of dementia was less statistically clear.

 Previous studies have looked into the link between thyroid function and dementia risk, both in patients with increased and decreased thyroid function.
 In one study of 69 patients with normal thyroid function, researchers measured the levels of beta-amyloid — a hallmark of Alzheimer’s — and compared individuals with higher levels of TSH versus patients with a lower level of TSH.
 After researchers accounted for factors such as age, sex, education, they found that the group with higher levels of TSH also had higher levels of this Alzheimer’s protein biomarker in their brains.
 On the other hand, higher fT4 levels were found to have a negative association with beta-amyloid build-up in the brain.

 Another study published in 2017 on 148 participants with normal thyroid function found that lower fT4 levels were associated with higher beta-amyloid deposition, even after controlling for variables such as ApoE genotype, age and gender.
 Additionally, higher TSH levels were associated with worse glucose metabolism in specific portions of the brain.

-Despite this growing evidence of a potential link between thyroid function and dementia, the studies also had their limitations, and researchers say that further studies are still needed in order to fully understand the possible correlation or causation link between thyroid function and Alzheimer’s, as well as other forms of dementia, especially given that the pathology of dementia is complex.
+Despite this growing evidence of a potential link between thyroid function and dementia, the studies also had their limitations, and researchers say that further studies are still needed in order to fully understand the possible correlation or causation link between thyroid function and Alzheimer’s, as well as other forms of dementia — especially given that the pathology of dementia is yet to be completely understood.